sine2pi/asr-rotary/README.md

+Mapping pitch / f0 of human speech to rotary theta in automatic speech recognition model

-Extract frequencies from raw audio and map to rotary frequency during training.
+This extracts frequencies from raw audio and maps them to rotary theta during training.
 Working version.

 Intuition: